archivesspace/archivesspace/docs/user/archivesspace-plug-ins.md

     schemas ...............
 JSONModel schema definitions
     search_definitions.rb .
 Advanced search fields

 **Note** that, in order to override or extend the behavior of core models and controllers, you cannot simply put your replacement with the same name in the corresponding directory path.
+Core models and controllers can be overridden by adding an `after_initialize` block to `plugin_init.rb` (e.g. [aspace-hvd-pui](https://github.com/harvard-library/aspace-hvd-pui/blob/master/public/plugin_init.rb#L43)).

 ## Overriding behavior